hugowindisch/swallow/MANUAL.md

 - optional packages (baseui, domquery, doxhtml, sse) that implement other useful apis and extensions.
 You can also add your own extensions by adding more packages or porting NodeJS packages.

 # Getting Started
-Here I will provide programming example for the most useful programming features.
+Here I will provide programming examples for the most useful programming features.

 ##How do I start?
 From the Launcher, you can create a new package, then create a new module in that package.
 Package names should start with a lowercase letter.
 Visual module names should start with an uppercase letter.